Fabio Paratici: Management

 In November 2018, Paratici took over from Marotta as sporting director, and then took on the role of managing director from October 2020.
-On 26 May 2021, after eleven years with the club, Paratici's expiring contract was not renewed, and he left Juventus; his successor was Federico Cherubini, who was the sporting director of the club's youth teams and was promoted to technical director fo the first team after Marotta's farewell.
+On 26 May 2021, after eleven years with the club, Paratici's expiring contract was not renewed, and he left Juventus; his successor was Federico Cherubini, who was the sporting director of the club's youth teams and was promoted to technical director of the first team after Marotta's farewell.
 Under his management, Juventus experienced one of the most victorious cycles in its history, with 19 total trophies, including an unprecedented, record-breaking nine consecutive Serie A (scudetto) titles, along with four consecutive Serie A–Coppa Italia national doubles and one national treble (Serie A–Coppa Italia–Supercoppa Italiana), as well as one UEFA Europa League semifinal and two UEFA Champions League finals.

 On 12 June 2021, Premier League club Tottenham Hotspur announced that Paratici would be taking over as their managing director of football.
 In his first season, Tottenham improved from the seventh place to the fourth place of the 2021–22 Premier League season.
 Among those who made significant contributions to the club's successful top four challenge in the season were several former Juventus players.
 He signed former Juventus player and coach Antonio Conte and two players directly from his former club Juventus, Dejan Kulusevski and Rodrigo Bentancur, as well as former Juventus product Cristian Romero.
+On 21 April 2023, Paratici resigned from his position at Tottenham after losing his appeal against a worldwide ban imposed by FIFA.
+On 15 October 2025, Tottenham Hotspur announced the return of Paratici as one of two sporting directors following the expiration of his ban.